Bryan Bishop: Broadcasting career

 In May 2002, Bishop began working with Adam Carolla on the radio show Loveline as a call screener.
 He was fired on June 2, 2005, after blogging inside details of the show.

+Soon after he co-hosted a 2002 demo radio show about movies with Loveline engineer Anderson Cowan, he continued this co-hosting arrangement with a regularly scheduled program called The Film Vault, "[having a] weekly spot and occasional weekend filler."

-Bishop also worked on Adam Carolla's Too Late with Adam Carolla TV show.
+He also worked on Adam Carolla's television show Too Late with Adam Carolla.

 On January 2, 2006, Bishop began working on The Adam Carolla Show as a call screener.
-On May 4, 2006, Bishop filled in for Mike Lynch, the show's sound effects person, while Lynch was getting married.
+On May 4, 2006, Bishop filled in for Mike Lynch, the show's sound effects person, after Lynch was married.
 When Lynch was promoted to writer, Bishop became the show's permanent sound effects person and the call screener position was filled by Kyle Baugher.
 LAist described Bryan as "a sound-effects wizard, and ultra quick-witted third-man".

 Role on The Adam Carolla Show

-Bishop occasionally participates in both conversations and performances on the show.
-One of Bishop's hallmarks is providing prerecorded verbalized and audio commentary by triggering humorous and relevant sound effects.
+Bishop occasionally participated in both conversations and performances on the show.
+One of Bishop's hallmarks was providing prerecorded verbalized and audio commentary by triggering humorous and relevant sound effects.
 Examples of Bishop's sound effects include the "correct answer" and "incorrect answer" bells/buzzers from Family Feud, or sentences spoken by others on the show, out of context.
-Bishop's sound effects are often referred to as "drops" on the show.
+Bishop's sound effects were often referred to as "drops" on the show.

-Bishop is notable on the show for excelling in geek culture-themed competition segments, such as "Totally Topical Tivo Trivia", "Blah, Blah, Blog", "Gay Walking", "Nerd Walking", and "The Rotten Tomatoes Game".
-Bishop occasionally participates in improvisational elements of the show.
+He was notable on the show for excelling in geek culture-themed competition segments, such as "Totally Topical Tivo Trivia", "Blah, Blah, Blog", "Gay Walking", "Nerd Walking", and "The Rotten Tomatoes Game".
+Bishop occasionally participated in improvisational elements of the show.

-Support for Bishop's fight with cancer and his $100,000 win on Who Wants to be a Millionaire are occasionally discussed on the show.
+Bishop's brain tumor diagnosis and his $100,000 win on Who Wants to be a Millionaire were occasionally discussed on the show.

-In January 2023, Carolla announced that Bishop and co-host Gina Grad would not be returning as regulars to the podcast, but would be future guests on the program.
+In January 2023, Carolla announced that Bishop and co-host Gina Grad would not be returning as regulars to the podcast, but would continue to appear as guests on the program.

-Other broadcasts
+Role on The Film Vault (podcast)

+Bishop, still co-hosting with Cowen, the "radio show-turned-podcast" launched on the Carolla-owned ACE Broadcasting Network and released its first episode on April 23, 2010.
+The first episode of its newly independent incarnation was released on September 16, 2011.

+Role on The Bryan and Gina Show

-Bishop also co-hosts a movie podcast called The Film Vault with former Loveline engineer Anderson Cowan, as well as The Bryan and Gina Show with Gina Grad for LA Mag.
+In March 2023, Bishop began co-hosting a Los Angeles–focused podcast called The Bryan and Gina Show with Gina Grad for LA Mag.